-Others came from Bunkhouse Books' Stitches&Pins doll clothes patterns that we bought for Crayons last year.
+Others came from Bunkhouse Books' Stitches & Pins doll clothe patterns.
 Very easy to use, and some (like the skirt) don't even require paper patterns, just fabric cut to a certain size.
 From that package I made the reversible vest and an elastic-waist skirt.

 The tote bag came from Kids Can Press Quilting, by Biz Storms.
 Putting that together gave me the idea to use the last bits and pieces to make a patchwork quilt.
 I didn't have a pattern--just used some ideas I had seen in patterns for other doll quilts.

 The hairband, small burgundy purse, burgundy shawl to go with the dress, burgundy miniskirt, crocheted scarf, and the mini version of the tote bag, I made up as I went along.
 The hairband was made from some of the binding on the t-shirt, with a fabric star fused on.

 So we set things up in a bit of an assembly line.
 Since there was a limited amount of fabric to work with, Mama Squirrel traced out some of the pattern pieces she thought she'd use, and pinned and cut them all at once, trying to match the largest pieces of fabric to the clothes requiring the most material.
 Then it was just a matter of finding time and privacy to sew them, bit by bit.
 Most of that happened in the last week of school (when the Squirrelings had a light workload and extra free time) and the week of holidays before Christmas (when it was quite acceptable for Mama Squirrel to say "OUT, I'm working on something.")